Jiatao7/AI-Chatbot/README.md

 ### Core Features
 - **Speech-to-Text (STT)**: Uses the Speech Recognition library to convert microphone inputs into text.

-- **Text-to-Speech (TTS)**: Uses the eSpeak library to convert AI-generated responses into speech.
+- **Text-to-Speech (TTS)**: Uses the eSpeak library to convert the chatbot's responses into speech.

 - **Graphical User Interface (GUI)**: Provides a display built using Tkinter to allow the user to interact with the application.
 Also displays the chat history and chatbot status during conversations.

 ### Additional Features
+- **Save and Load Chat**: Stores conversations between the user and chatbot to enable the user to continue a conversation at a later date.

+- **Dynamic Speaking Tones**: Adjusts the chatbot's tone based on conversation context.

+- **Language Customization**: Supports six different languages (English, Spanish, French, German, Italian, and Portuguese).

 - **Mini-Games**: Offers minigames including chess and tic-tac-toe for the user to play against the chatbot.
 Boards are displayed on the GUI.

-- **Save and Load Chat**: Stores conversations between the user and chatbot to enable the user to continue a conversation at a later date.

-- **Language Customization**: Supports six different languages (English, Spanish, French, German, Italian, and Portuguese).

-- **Dynamic Speaking Tones**: Adjusts the chatbot's tone based on conversation context.

-- **Dynamic Avatars**: Generates avatars that reflect the chatbot's mood using a machine-learning model built with PyTorch.
+- **AI-Generated Avatars**: Generates avatars that reflect the chatbot's mood using a machine-learning model built with PyTorch.

 ## Try Out the Project
 *This project was initially designed to run on a Raspberry Pi, along with a monitor and microphone.
 However, it can also be easily run on a personal device.*